Pictured above: Wild lime (Zanthoxylum fagara) by Ryan Fessenden. Click on terms for botanical definitions. View post as a PDF.

 Wild lime is an evergreen shrub to small tree that occurs naturally in hammocks throughout Central and South Florida.
 It blooms year-round, with peak flowering in winter and spring.
 Its dense foliage provides cover, and its fruit provides food for birds and small wildlife.
-The plant is the larval host for several butterflies, including the Giant swallowtail and Schaus’ swallowtail butterflies.
+The plant is a larval host for several butterflies, including the Giant swallowtail and Schaus’ swallowtail butterflies.

 Wild lime flowers are tiny, yellow to yellowish-green, and born in clusters that emerge from the leaf axils.
 Leaves are pinnately compound with a winged midrib.
 They are alternately arranged.
 Leaflets are shiny, short (1–2 inches long) and obovate with crenate margins.
 Fruits are round, yellowish-green and mature into a dark brown husk that splits to reveal one to two shiny black seeds.
 The plant’s trunk and branches are armed with hooked thorns.
 Bark is scaly.